Save time at the gate and at tech… Download & Print your tech sheet here.

 4.1 Eligible Vehicles

-A Drifting event is open to any vehicle that can pass safety inspection, has the minimum bodywork specified by these Rules, and is properly muffled.
-Cars need not be licensed or licensable for road use, so long as they otherwise comply with these Rules.
+A Drifting events are open to any vehicle that can pass safety inspection, has the minimum bodywork specified by these Rules, and is properly muffled.* Cars need not be licensed or licensable for road use, so long as they otherwise comply with these Rules.

 Unstable vehicles with a high center of gravity and a narrow track, including SUV’s, minivans, and 4WD pickups, must be excluded (e.g., Suzuki Samurai, Jeep CJ series, and GEO Tracker/Suzuki Sidekick).

-It is to only allow RWD (rear-wheel drive vehicles) to enter any drift event
+Only RWD (rear-wheel drive vehicles) are permissible to register for any drift event

 4.2.
 Driver and Passenger Restraints